 History of Japanese Covered Bridge

-On December 17, 1990, Japanese Covered Bridge was granted the title of National Historical – Cultural Relic.
+On December 17, 1990, the Vietnamese government officially recognized the Japanese Covered Bridge as a National Historical and Cultural Relic.

 See More: Hoi An Car Rental With Driver